yardsale8/stat110_book/_sources/chp7/interpreting_slope_intercept.rst

 zero.
 Adjusting to the inexact nature of regression, we get the following interpretation of the :math:`y`-intercept.

-.. admonition:: The standard interpretation of the slope of the regression line
+.. admonition:: The standard interpretation of the :math:`y`-intercept of a regression line

-    The **:math:`y`-intercept of the regression line** is the *average* value of :math:`y` when the :math:`x` variable is zero.
+    The :math:`y`-intercept of the regression line  is the *average* value of :math:`y` when the :math:`x` variable is zero.

 The following figure contains a template for and example of adding context to